yarnpkg/website/en/docs/creating-a-package.md

 the default or leave it blank.

 > **Tip:** If you want to use the defaults for everything you can also run
-> `npm init --yes` and it will skip all the questions.
+> `yarn init --yes` and it will skip all the questions.

 ### `package.json` <a class="toc" id="toc-package-json" href="#toc-package-json"></a>